Islam in Ukraine: Salafism

+About 1,500 Crimean Tatars are supporters of the Islamic fundamentalist organization Hizb ut-Tahrir.
+The head of the Information Office of Hizb ut-Tahrir in Ukraine is Fazil Amzayev.

 Population

 Muslims in Ukraine have 445 communities, 433 ministers, and 160 mosques, with many more mosques currently being built.

 Estimates of the Ukrainian Muslim population vary.
-Muslims make up only approximately 0.9% of the Ukrainian population, but as much as 12% in Crimea.
-According to the 2000 census Ukraine was home to 248,193 Crimean Tatars, 73,304 Volga Tatars, 45,176 Azeris, 12,353 Uzbeks, 8,844 Turks, 6,575 Arabs and 5,526 Kazakhs.
+According to the US Department of State, Muslims made up 0.9% of the Ukrainian population in 2010, while other sources estimate 1 Million Muslims or 2% of the population, but as much as 15% in Crimea.
+According to the 2000 census Ukraine was home to 248,193 Crimean Tatars, 73,304 Volga Tatars, 45,176 Azeris, 12,353 Uzbeks, 8,844 Turks, 6,575 Arabs, 2,100 Kurds and 5,526 Kazakhs.
+Also, according to current data, more than 20,000 Afghans live in Ukraine.

 The 2012 Freedom Report estimated a Muslim population of 500,000 in Ukraine, including 300,000 Crimean Tatars.
 A 2011 Pew Forum study estimated a Ukrainian Muslim population of 393,000, but the Clerical Board of Ukraine's Muslims claimed there were two million Muslims in Ukraine as of 2009.
 According to Said Ismagilov, the mufti of Ummah, in February 2016 one million Muslims lived in Ukraine.

-Due to the 2014 Russian annexation of Crimea and the War in Donbass, which is fought near Donetsk and Luhansk, 750,000 Muslims (including half-million Crimean Tatars) are living in territory no longer controlled by Ukraine.
-(According to figures as stated by Sheikh Ahmad Tamim, the mufti of Religious Administration of Muslims of Ukraine "DUMU".)
+As of 2016, due to the 2014 Russian annexation of Crimea and the War in Donbas, 750,000 Muslims (including half-million Crimean Tatars) are living in territory no longer controlled by Ukraine.
+(According to figures as stated by Said Ismagilov, the mufti of Religious Administration of Muslims of Ukraine "DUMU".)